MicrosoftDocs/content-templates/templates/org/aac/aac-topic-landing-page.md

 ---
 title: <Topic name> on Azure
-description: A guide to building running <Topic name> on Azure
+description: A guide to running <Topic name> on Azure.
 author: <Contributor's GitHub username>
 ms.author: <Contributor's Microsoft alias.
 This can include multiple contributors, separated by commas.> ms.date: <Date of publish or major update, in mm/dd/yyyy format>